AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 >
 >This means that you need to ensure that no sensitive data is available, as it could be leaked this way; for example, this includes information that could be present as field names in the model definition.

-For example, if a user created a Content Fragment Model called `Article`, then AEM generates the object `article` that is of a type `ArticleModel`.
+For example, if a user created a Content Fragment Model called `Article`, then AEM generates a GraphQL type `ArticleModel`.
 The fields within this type correspond to the fields and data types defined in the model.
+In addition, it creates some entrypoints for the queries that operate on this type, such as `articleByPath` or `articleList`.

 1. A Content Fragment Model: